Torkiliuz/dc_uploader/README.md

     - WATCHFOLDER

 5. Run start.sh
-6. Nagivate to https://[hostname.domain]:5000, assuming you used the default port.
+6. Navigate to https://[hostname.domain]:5000, assuming you used the default port.
 If you specified a different port during install, use that.
 7. Login with your specified username/password
 8. Update the relevant settings as needed
 9. You're ready to upload now!